adobe-apiplatform/user-sync.py/en/user-manual/configuring_user_sync_tool.md

 | Product Admin | `_product_admin_[PRODUCT_NAME]` |
 {: .bordertablestyle }

-*System admin roles can't currently be assigned by the UMAPI, so they are not supported in the User Sync Tool
+> \* The User Management API does not currently support the assignment of the System Admin
+> role.
+This means that System Admins cannnot be assigned in the group mapping.
+This
+> role can however be used in the [`exclude_adobe_groups` configuration](#exclude_adobe_groups).

 **Notes about the Product Admin role:**